Vicente Sotto

-Vicente Yap Sotto, Sr. (/tl/; April 18, 1877 – May 28, 1950) was a Filipino playwright, journalist, and politician who served as a senator from 1946 to 1950.
+Vicente Yap Sotto Sr. (/tl/; April 18, 1877 – May 28, 1950) was a Filipino playwright, journalist, and politician who served as a senator from 1946 to 1950.
 He also served in the House of Representatives from 1922 to 1925, representing Cebu's 2nd district.
 He was the main author of the Press Freedom Law (now known as the Sotto Law, Republic Act No. 53).

 Personal life

 Sotto donated the lot in A. Mabini Street at Barangay Tinago, near Parián district, where the Cathedral of the Philippine Independent Church (Iglesia Filipina Independiente) Diocese of Cebu is situated.
 The church is dedicated to Santo Niño de Cebú.

-Sotto was born in Cebu City on April 18, 1877, to Marcelino Antonio de Sotto y Legazpi, Binondo-born Spanish mestizo, and Pascuala Yapsutco y Lim, a Cebu-born Chinese mestiza.
+Sotto was born in Cebu City on April 18, 1877, to Marcelino Antonio Sotto y Legaspi, Binondo-born Spanish mestizo, and Pascuala Yap y Lim, a Cebu-born Chinese mestiza.
 He is the younger brother of Filemón Sotto.

 He finished his secondary education at the University of San Carlos (formerly Colegio de San Carlos), Cebu City.
 He obtained the degree of Bachelor of Laws in Letran and Judicial Science and studied law in Manila Law College and passed the bar examinations in 1907.
 Sotto was a member of the Philippine Independent Church (also known as the Aglipayan Church) as he saw independence from the Roman Catholic Church as a source of national pride.
 Sotto became a close acquaintance of Gregorio Aglipay and was a legal counsel of the Aglipayan Church in numerous legal battles.